zephyrosjyd/sequelize/README.md

 Sequelize follows [SEMVER](http://semver.org).
 Supports Node v6 and above to use ES6 features.

 New to Sequelize?
-Take a look at the [Tutorials and Guides](https://sequelize.org/master).
-You might also be interested in the [API Reference](https://sequelize.org/master/identifiers).
+Take a look at the [Tutorials and Guides](http://docs.sequelizejs.com/).
+You might also be interested in the [API Reference](https://docs.sequelizejs.com/identifiers).

+## v6 Release

+You can find the upgrade guide and changelog [here](http://docs.sequelizejs.com/manual/upgrade-to-v6.html).

 ## Table of Contents
 - [Installation](#installation)